 The rice salad is best enjoyed freshly made but will keep for 2 days when covered and stored in the fridge.

 Don’t worry if you only have dried parsley.
 I used dried parsley and it worked really well.
-I just feel that fresh would be even better.
+I just feel that fresh would be ideal.
 Fresh coriander would also work really well instead of parsley.

 As I mentioned, I just threw things into the rice salad that I fancied at the time, but there’s an endless combination of other flavours and textures that would also work.
 I’m thinking diced ham, fresh pineapple, *sultanas, red and yellow pepper and finely chopped red onion would be rather tasty.

 This rice salad can be enjoyed on it’s own or served up as a side dish and would make a welcome addition to any buffet table or barbecue spread.

 Thanks for checking out my brown basmati, red camargue and wild rice salad.
 Hope you like it.
 Don’t forget to let me know if you make it.
 And do fill me in, should you make any scrumptious changes to the ingredients I’ve suggested.

 *Check this product to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
 If in doubt leave it out.